mattermost/docs/source/scale/scale-to-100-users.rst

 Scale Mattermost up to 100 users
 ================================

 This page describes the Mattermost reference architecture designed for the load of up to 100 concurrent users.
 Unsure which reference architecture to use?
-See the `scaling for enterprise </scale/scaling-for-enterprise.html>`__ documentation for details.
+See the :doc:`scaling for enterprise </scale/scaling-for-enterprise>` documentation for details.

 - **High Availability**: Not required
 - **Database Configuration**: Single